krbz999/babonus/README.md

 <h2>Bonuses Tab</h2>
 <p>This tab allows for configuring the bonus that should be applying, assuming all filters are matched.
 Some babonus types also support dice modifiers.</p>
 <p>Depending on the type you choose, Build-a-Bonus can add on top of the value or roll, or even several kinds at once.
 For example, for attack rolls, you can add bonuses on top of the roll itself, but also increase the critical range and the fumble range.
 This can be roll data and scale values, such as <code>@abilities.int.mod</code>, or just integers or dice expressions.</p>
 <p>For damage rolls and hit dice rolls, you can also affect die modifiers.
-The supported modifiers are minimum and maximum values, rerolling, and explosive dice, as well as the quantity of the dice.</p>
+The supported modifiers are minimum and maximum values, rerolling, and explosive dice, as well as the quantity of the dice, and the size of dice.</p>
+<p>The 'minimum' modifier will be forced to be no higher than the size of the die.
+E.g., if you input '99', then a d8 will still roll no higher than 8.
+You can maximize dice by inputting '-1'.<p>

 <h2>Configuration and Filters Tabs</h2>
 <p>These tabs are for configuring the filters on the babonus.
 The full list of filters can be found below.</p>